caseyamcl/guzzle_retry_middleware/README.md

 this middleware will delay subsequent requests per the server's instructed wait period.

 Unlike the built-in `RetryAfter` middleware, this middleware provides some default behavior for negotiating retries based on rules in the HTTP Spec.
-You can drop it right into your request stack without any configuration.
-It is, however, somewhat configurable.
+You can drop it right into your request stack without any additional configuration.

 Features, at-a-glance: